roberto-arista/TypedBot/README.md

 + Why a wrapper?

     Consider that the DrawBot API makes extensive use of duck typing in the way it structures its API.
-For example, when you pass a coordinate to a function like [`text(txt, (x, y), align=None)`](https://www.drawbot.com/content/text/drawingText.html?highlight=text#drawBot.text), DrawBot does not really care if you pass a `tuple`, a `list`, a `namedtuple`, a class acting like a sequence (like a custom `Vector` class).
+For example, when you pass a coordinate to a function like [`text(txt, (x, y), align=None)`](https://www.drawbot.com/content/text/drawingText.html?highlight=text#drawBot.text), DrawBot does not care if you pass a `tuple`, a `list`, a `namedtuple`, a class acting like a sequence (like a custom `Vector` class).
 DrawBot says «Two numbers?
 Cool, I need nothing more, let's draw».
 That's very cool and flexible, but flexibility sometimes can lead to bugs.
 Annotating this kind of API might be difficult and it can generate ugly code.
-And I don't really want my contribution to DrawBot to be remembered for being ugly 🥲.
+And I don't want my contribution to DrawBot to be remembered for being ugly 🥲.

 + Wait, did you say Duck Typing?
 Like the animal?